We planned a couple of nights at Quiet Lake and hoped to get on the water in the canoe. We woke to calm water and stayed close to shore.

 Looking north from the boat launch ...

+We explored the area in the truck and learned the unmaintained recreation site at Nisutlin River would have been a great overnight stop.
 When we drove by yesterday we chose to not drive in as we did not know if there was a turn around area.
-Apparently this is a spot for kayakers to put in for a week trip down the river to Teslin.
+Apparently this site is a popular spot for kayakers to put in for a week trip down the river to Teslin.

 We left Quiet Lake campground to continue north.
 We stopped at a camping area about 20 km north of the campground.
 It was a narrow edge along the lakeshore suitable for tents and truck/campers.
 Nearby, there are pieces of equipment from the original road construction.